zackzhaoo/k8s-security-hardening/network-policies/README.md

 ## Network Policies - Default Deny + Selective Allow

 ### What this does
-Applies a default-deny policy to block all ingress and egress traffic within the 'production' namespace, then selectively reopens pod communication within the namespace
+Applies a default-deny policy to block all ingress and egress traffic within the `production` namespace, then selectively reopens pod communication within the namespace

 ### Threat target
 By default, kubernetes clusters allow unrestricted pod to pod communication.